 - Metal scoops tend to be more durable than the plastic versions.

-- Whatever scoop you select, be sure to scoop the litter box daily and discard the “used” litter in such a way to minimize odors.
+- Be sure to scoop the litter box daily and discard the “used” litter to minimize odors.

 Cat Nail Clipper